A Rollicking Docket

 Welcome back to the Judge John Hodgman podcast, brought to you by Haas Apple Farm at the Pasadena High School Farmers Market, the only apple farm with delicious apples, pears, and fresh eggs.

+Best in the market.
 What size would you like?
+That's what Mr.

+He just says, our eggs best in the market.
 What size would you like?

 And how can we have a discussion of fruit without mentioning our good friend and native Mainer, John, the fresh banana man?

-Have not been in touch with him for a little while, but Joel, if you, I think this is before I ever recorded here, I was driving south on
+Have not been in touch with him for a little while, but Joel, if you think this is before I ever recorded here, I was driving south on the main turnpike, I-95, the Kennebunk Southbound Service Plaza.

-There was this young man selling bananas
+There was a young man selling bananas

-saying, bananas here, fresh bananas.
+he was just saying, bananas here, fresh bananas.

-And his question was, when he ordered bananas, like any particular banana or just too off the top?
+And his question was, when he ordered bananas, like, any particular banana or just too off the top?

+That's fun.
 He was building a Judge John Hodgman courtroom in Minecraft last I heard.

-Anyway, we've got something here from Josie, who writes from from Boston.
+Okay, what else do we got?
+Anyway, we've got something here from Josie, who writes from Boston.
+My husband Tyler and I enjoy speaking in fake accents.

 No one else enjoys us speaking in fake accents.
+That's correct.

 Tyler and I have always enjoyed this activity so much that we each had to divorce our previous accent-opposing spouses in order to marry each other.
+Wow.

 I suspect it's universal.

 Wherever there is someone wholeheartedly enjoying their affected accent, there's someone else fleeing the room.
+My question is less about annoyance, which I accept, than about ethics.

 I would never do a fake Asian accent, obviously, but I would totally do a fake British accent.
+And why is that?
+One friend proposes the rule that we may parody the colonizer, but not the colonized.

 But within the vast array of British accents I do, there are plenty like Brummy or Cockney that have complicated class and cultural associations.

 Even the New Bedford and Boston accents that we imitate as locals could still be considered classist.
+Where should we draw the line?

 John, I should admit, just for context here,

 that I'm dressed in a full Pearly King outfit right now.
+I don't even know what that means.

-There are cockneys who cover suits in Mother of Pearl buttons and then raise money for charity.
+There are Cockneys who cover suits in Mother of Pearl buttons and raise money for charity.
+Oh, yeah, yeah, yeah, yeah, yeah.

-I always wondered what that was all about.
+what that was all about.

+What are they called?
 It's about raising money for charity, pearly kings and queens.
+Pearly kings and queens in the cockney tradition.

 Well, you look very, very sharp.